College football's 50 best players in 2018

 Key stat: 14.5 tackles for loss; No. 24 in McShay mock

 Don't let the lack of sacks fool you.
 Getting to the quarterback as he has done six times over the last two seasons is just part of Simmons' job at defensive tackle.
-Rather, you have to register his impact in other ways.
+You have to register his impact in other ways.
 You can see it in his 26.5 tackles for loss the last two seasons or the fact that he was the anchor of the No. 1 scoring defense in the FBS this season.

 29. TRACE McSORLEY